alesee/abstractive-text-summarization-/README.md

 `target: algeria adopts #### finance bill with oil put at ## dollars a barrel`

-Training on the complete dataset (3M) would take a really long time.
+Experimenting on the complete dataset (3M) would take a really long time (=$$$$).
 So in order to train and experiment faster we use our sample subset of 80,000.

 Current Features
 --